 Do Wool Dryer Balls Really Work?

-If you’re like me, knowing how dryer balls work is a different question than knowing if they really work.
-In my experience, they really do work great for lessening drying time and softening clothes as well as a dryer sheet.
+Of course, knowing how dryer balls work is different than knowing if they really work.
+In my experience, they really do work great for lessening drying time and softening clothes as well as a dryer sheet does.